JereKuusela/valheim-spawner_tweaks/publish/README.md

 # Changelog

+- v1.2
+	- Fixes pickables showing error if name and dropped item is not defined.

 - v1.1
 	- Fixes trigger distance not working for spawners.
 	- Fixes error when spawning non-creatures from spawners.